Head Coach John Micheletto

 A 1984 graduate of the Milton (Mass.)
 Academy, Micheletto served as team captain and boarding school president.
 Micheletto then attended Dartmouth College, graduating in 1990 with a degree in English modified with Education.
 He pursued a professional hockey career, which included stops with the Enschede Lions of the Netherlands First Division and the Erie (Pa.)
 Golden Blades of the now defunct Atlantic Coast Hockey League.

-Micheletto and his wife Melinda, professor of marketing at Saint Michael's College, were married in the summer of 2004.
-They reside in Essex Junction with their cat and their two rescued dogs.
+Micheletto and his wife Melinda were married in the summer of 2004.
+They have a cat and two rescued dogs.